jessicakenney/recipe-box/README.md

 ## Description

-The Recipe Box API backend server with Spark is ready for a client app to keep track of all your personal favorite recipes from the internet or family favorites tucked into your personal recipe binder.
+The Recipe Box API backend server with Spark is ready for a client app to keep track of all your personal favorite recipes from around the internet.
 The most powerful Recipe Box is one that allows for custom tagging for searching to find just the right recipe in a pinch.
 Current tag categories include Vegetables (search your database for recipes with this week's CSA delivery!) and Meals (looking for a brunch ideas?).

 	* Database is populated for example in main.
 	* Future Tags will be included in next release.

 ## Test Plan

-Complete Dao Coverage
+####Complete Dao Coverage
-Verification: Run: Sql2oRecipeCardDaoTest, and Sql2oTagDaoTest
+####Verification: Run: Sql2oRecipeCardDaoTest, and Sql2oTagDaoTest

 | Behavior      | Input | Output |
 | ------------- | ------------- | ------------- |